-When you first enter the beach at Westbury-on-Severn, the majority of the cliff consists of the Red Marls with bands of Teas Green Marls.
-These are unfossiliferous.
-It is only when you pass the middle part of the cliff that you will notice the beds start dipping quite rapidly.
-At the very end of the cliff, the Rhaetian Beds reach the base of the cliff, unlike at Aust, where they are far too high to study.
+When you first enter the beach at Westbury-on-Severn, the cliffs mostly consists of the Mercia Mudstone Group, with interbedded red and green strata.
+In part of the cliff that you will notice the beds start dipping quite rapidly.
+At the very end of the cliff, the Rhaetian beds of the Westbury Formation reach the base of the cliff, unlike at Aust, where they are far too high to study.

-Westbury-on-Severn has some of the finest exposures of the Rhaetian Penarth beds and it is for this reason they were named the Westbury Formation.
+Westbury-on-Severn has some of the finest exposures of the Rhaetian Penarth beds and it is for this reason they were named the Westbury Formation, a fossiliferous.

 Head towards the end of the cliff, where you will see plenty of blocks on the foreshore.
 If you look carefully at the majority of the fallen slabs here, you will notice they have ripple marks with pockets of bones.
 The blocks will reveal fish scales and fragments of bone.
 Within this ‘Pullastra Bed’ there seems to be a few fish and shark teeth.
 The best bones are found in the layer on top of this bed.